 Roller bearings rely on rollers working between the inner and outer portions to reduce friction.
 With the larger contact area, heavier loads are better supported.
 The needle bearing is another type of roller bearing, except smaller needles are used, and there’s no adjustability.

 4. Serviceable vs. Unserviceable

-The serviceable hub assembly is the simplest to work on.
+Serviceable hub assemblies are the simplest to work on.
 The wheel bearing gets separated from the wheel hub, ensuring that the suspension doesn’t need to be dismantled.
 Non-serviceable hub assemblies make it impossible to replace just the bearing.
-In this case, you will need a new hub.
+In this case, you would need a new hub.